wedding and event faqs

 Yes, I will be there!
 I will bring an assistant to help with lighting, carrying gear, and details, or you can add a second photographer for a second point of view and some more images for your album!

-What is the difference between an "Assistant" and a "Second Shooter?"
+what is the difference between an "assistant" and a "second photographer?"

 An assistant may snap a few photos, but I don't guarantee any images from them; they are there to help make the day go smoothly for all involved.
 They help keep track of equipment and hold lighting, as well as fluff the dress and grab family members we need for group photos.